 Time to load up on fresh sheets and linens as stores hold their White sales.

-Because the Super Bowl can happen either in January or February depending on the year this might also be the time to stock up on the chips and dips.
+With the Super Bowl happening either in January or February, depending on the year, this might also be the time to stock up on the chips and dips.

 - Valentine’s Day gifts (after Valentine’s Day!)

 - Winter coats and clothing